Research

 • Ozonation and advanced oxidation processes (AOP)

-• Water aesthetics (taste, odor, and appearance)
+• Potable water aesthetics (taste, odor, and appearance)

 • Biological water treatment